 When heavy rain showers strike in the UK, it can make driving from A to B very testing and extremely dangerous.

-Here are some top driving tips to keep you safe while driving through flooded roads.
+While we recommend not driving if there is a flood warning, here are some top driving tips to keep you safe if you do find yourself driving through a flooded road.

 If you feel like this is happening, safely reduce your speed and hold the steering lightly until you feel your tyres regain the grip of the road again.